inkinvissible/fullstackopen_backend_inkinvissible/readme.md

 # Project Deployment

 This project consists of a frontend and a backend that have been successfully deployed.
+The repository for the frontend can be found in: https://github.com/inkinvissible/fullstackopen_inkinvissible

 ## Frontend